-A few years ago I sold all my stuff to explore the world, creating 12 startups in 12 months and building $1M+/y in companies as an indie maker such as Nomad List and Remote OK.
-I'm also a big pusher of remote work and try to analyze the effects it will have on society.
+A few years ago I sold all my stuff to explore the world, creating 12 startups in 12 months and building $1M+/y companies as an indie maker such as Nomad List and Remote OK.
+I'm also a big pusher of remote work and async and analyze the effects it has on society.
 Follow me on Twitter or see my list of posts.
 My first book MAKE is out now.
+Contact me

 The TL;DR MBA